 Status bar area Function Status field Displays general Rumba+ status information.
 Operator Indicates the operator's application session owns the screen.
 SSL Indicates whether your session uses an SSL (Secure Sockets Layer) connection.
 This field applies only to TCP/IP connections.
 APL Indicates whether or not the host is in APL mode.
 NUMFLD Indicates whether or not the cursor is currently in a numeric field.
 LU# Shows the Logical Unit (LU) number.
-OVR Indicates whether Overstrike or Insert mode is chosen.
-CAP Indicates whether Caps Lock is on or off.
+OVR Indicates whether Overstrike or Insert mode is chosen. САР Indicates whether Caps Lock is on or off.
 NUM Indicates whether the Number Lock is on or off.
 W Indicates whether Word Wrap is on or off.
 Cursor coordinates Lists the row and column position of the cursor.
-Host name / IP The name or IP address of the connected host.
-Bell Indicates whether modern controls available on a given screen
+Short Name Displays the HLLAPI short name letter currently being used.
+Host Name Displays the host name.